xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

 5. Other inquiries

-   * For further supports, you can submit a ticket at our support portal: [Katalon Support](https://support.katalon.com/hc/en-us).
+   * For further support, you can submit a ticket at our support portal: [Katalon Support](https://support.katalon.com/hc/en-us).